flrowo/hackdetaco/README.md

 4. Press ESC without moving the cursor and hold CTRL (control key).

 5. You can stop the application pressing the P key.

+6. Do not submit any play to osu! servers, I'm remembering this because using this is risky.

 # References: